Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

 \subsection{Incompatibility and Region of Attraction}

-Here we show that $u_{\epsilon}^{\safe}$ solves Problems~\ref{pb:problem-1} and~\ref{pb:problem-2}.
+Here we show that $u_{\epsilon}^{\safe}$ solves Problem~\ref{pb:problem-1}.
 The flexibility provided by the design parameter $\epsilon$ is instrumental in doing so.
-We first introduce a characterization of points where the CLF and the CBF are incompatible.
+We first introduce a characterization of points where the CLF and the CBF are incompatible, the proof of which follows as a special case of~\cite[Theorem 1]{XX:18}.